dazmiller/ChatPlus/README.md

 # ChatPlus a Great PWA for Chatting 💬✨🤩

-ChatPlus is a progressive web app developped with React, NodeJS, Firebase and other services
+ChatPlus is a progressive web app developped with React, NodeJS, Firebase and other services.

 You can Talk with all your friends in real time 🗣️✨🧑‍🤝‍🧑❤️